rehierl/node-tree-outliner/2-0-core-design/5-3-sectioning-nodes.md

 is presequent to those that are subordinate to it (i.e. its descendants).

 Associating a sectioning node with its own section will obviously be in conflict with this general orientation.
-That is, because it would connect a superordinate entity (i.e. the sectioning node) with one that is subordinate to it (i.e. the declared section).
+That is because it would connect a superordinate entity (i.e. the sectioning node) with one that is subordinate to it (i.e. the declared section).
 Because of that, and with regards to a sectioning node, the property's direction would be turned upside-down as it